 *the mother’s repeated attempts through pleadings to prevent the father’s scheduled visits through pleadings;

 *the existence of a child’s journal and the child’s use of words such as “abuse” and “abandoned” which raised questions of the origin of the idea of writing a journal about the father and the source of the child’s information about the events memorialized in it;

 *the mother’s efforts to alienate the children from the father’s sister.
 In the most egregious example of trying to alienate the children from the aunt, the mother filed a criminal petition for order of protection on behalf of one of the children against the aunt and caused the child to testify at the trial; and

 *the mother’s failure to follow the pre-trial recommendations of the 604(b) court appointed evaluator, failure to follow court orders, and her pattern of behavior and her unwillingness to obey court orders that were not in her favor.

 This case also illustrates that court appointed evaluator’s reports are not controlling.
 The Court held that a 604(b) recommendation concerning the custody of a child is just that, a recommendation.

-In the end, the Appellate Court affirmed the trial court’s decision awarding sole custody of the children to the father and granting his petition to remove them from Illinois to Florida.
+In the end, the Appellate Court affirmed the trial court’s decision.
+It awarded sole custody of the children to the father and granted his petition to remove them from Illinois to Florida.